2024 LLMs/genAI + R roundup

 created with hexsession

 This year has seen significant progress in the genAI/LLM space, and lately a lot of these tools have been integrated with R in various ways.
-This is nice because, not everything needs to be a standalone chat box in the web browser - which seems prone to misuse (e.g., using things like chatgpt as a search engine for some reason).
+This is nice, because not everything needs to be a standalone chat box in the web browser - which seems prone to misuse (e.g., using things like chatgpt as a search engine for no valid reason).

 To help me keep track of what’s happening, I’ve put together this (potentially incomplete) list of relevant LLM+R resources.